kbrafford/AltiumDesignerLibrary/README.markdown

 ## Credits
     Thanks to Michael Fogleman of http://michaelfogleman.com who developed the HelloFlask starting point from which this application is derived.
-    And thanks to Keith Brafford who asked Fogle how to make a Flask site in the first place, which led to Fogle to create HelloFlask.
+    And thanks to Keith Brafford who asked Fogle how to make a Flask site in the first place, which led Fogle to create HelloFlask.